MicrosoftDocs/globalization/globalization/localization/ministyleguides/mini-style-guide-trad-chinese.md

 In Traditional Chinese, please follow the rules as follows for quotation marks:

 - **UI**: In US source strings, you may find software references surrounded by English quotation marks.
 In Traditional Chinese, UI strings should be enclosed with [ ].
 - **Properties, reserved words, and parameters**: Keep the quotation marks as they appear in English.
-There’s no need to enclose these items with [ ].
+There's no need to enclose these items with [ ].
 - **Titles of user guides, chapters, and sections**: Use《》for the titles of works such as books and manuals.
 Use ＜＞ for chapters and sections.
 - **Quoted passages, new terms, and emphasis**: Use「」for these scenarios.